-Over the past few years, staff has noticed that a number of property owners seeking additional density or a change in use through policy statements or rezoning, but the enactment of applicable by-laws happens at a much later date (sometimes a couple of years later).
+Over the past few years, a number of property owners sought additional density or a change in use through policy statements or rezoning, but the enactment of applicable by-laws happened at a much later date (sometimes a couple of years later).
 In previous Land Assessment Averaging By-laws, properties that have gone through rezoning enactment will not be eligible for tax relief through the averaging program.
 Based on discussion with BC Assessment, property value typically goes up when the market reacts to a clear indication from Council (through rezoning approvals or policy statements) on the higher and better use of the property.
 It will not be fair for other property owners to have to subsidize those properties whose owners proactively seek additional density or change in use.
-As such, staff recommend that properties whose owners sought additional density or a change in use from Council through rezoning, whether enacted or not, or through Council-approved policy changes not be considered for targeted averaging.
+Starting in 2020, properties whose owners sought additional density or a change in use from Council through rezoning, whether enacted or not, or through Council-approved policy changes will not be considered for targeted averaging.